ab5tract/new_media/thesis/big_moma.md

 The process of their generation inspires an attempt at integrating Gilbert Simondon's concept of _transduction_, which eems to relate with the increasingly generative nature of contemporary design.
 All of which are generated from a plain-text file written in what can only be considered an input format.

 The polycephalous nature of _the text itself_ thus demands further branching into a discussion of formats.
 What are the attributes of the class of process to which formats belong?
 Formats are seen as stable, yet they move like glass (or glaciar) in the nano-magnitudes of the digital.

-Both of these topics raise questions relating to the capacities of current new media theory to discuss and interrogate real processes that new media deploy.
+The discussion of generativity is thus partially an attempt to parallelize human and digital processes.
+Analyzed materially, these processes are chunks of code electronically lifted from hard drive platters, loaded into system memory, and then executed via the assemblage of chips on the computer's motherboard by way of instructions from the operating system currently residing as a mass of memory heaps in RAM chips.
+Analyzed _processually_, however, these digital processes are properly seen as material extensions of processes that derive from a human.
+From a process angle the computer becomes something of an external nervous system, extending and modifying the realm of human potentiality even as it surpasses the capacity of a single mind to functionally comprehend the entirety of its workings.[^	1]

+[^1]: The chips produced by Intel, for example, are too complex for any single person to ever hope to entirely reconstruct (!CITE!).

+## Remote Controls, or the Epitome of Cool Media? ##

 ## Recognizing the Ontogenesis in Generativity ##